 So, there’s no need to identify which mealybug is on your orchid, because our goal is to kill them all.

-What is a mealybug?
+What is the kind of mealybug that attacks orchids?
 A mealybug is an orchid hazard.
-There's no other way to put it.
+There’s no other way to put it.
 Its body is actually pink, not white.
 The impression that it’s white is because it’s coated in white, fuzz-like cotton all over its body.
 Wherever it goes, it leaves a sappy wax, which attracts ants.

 The male mealybug will have wings and be a bit bigger.
 The purpose of the male is only for reproduction.
 For this reason, their lives are shorter than the females.
 I heard once that males don’t have mouths, since they have no use for them, but I find this hard to believe.

 Females, on the other hand, are the ones that will destroy your orchid.
 They look like smaller, albino versions of a roly-poly with fuzz and two long antennas.
 Each female can lay over 600 eggs.
 (Actually, they aren’t eggs.
 A female births live young and doesn’t lay eggs.)

 This is why a mealybug infestation is so hard to treat.
 If not observed and treated, within a week the orchid could be covered in mealy bugs.